tlstommy/PiInk/README.md

 **If you ever are unable to access the WebUI, press the `A` button on the back of the PiInk and an info screen will pop up.**

 ### Settings
-In the PiInk Settings, set options for the PiInk like orientation or automatic image adjustment.
+In the PiInk Settings, set options for the PiInk such as orientation or automatic image adjustment.
 Reboot or shut down PiInk from the power button in the top right.

 ### PiInk Buttons
 Located on the backside of the PiInk's display are four buttons: A, B, C, and D. Each of these buttons is designed to execute a specific operation on the PiInk.
 Refer to the table below for the function associated with each button: